Why Utah Residents are Pushing for a Medical Cannabis Program and Easier Accessibility to CBD

 With this being said, Utah’s CBD laws often result in difficulties for families to legally access CBD oil.
 So far, the oil form of CBD is the only product allowed.

-Although CBD oil on its own is beneficial, depending on each person’s needs, other forms of CBD could be more effective.
+Although CBD oil on its own has the potential to be beneficial, depending on each person’s needs, other forms of CBD could be more effective.
 In general, though, there’s a strong need for CBD by people throughout the whole state.

 However, since Utah doesn’t allow the legal usage of any other CBD based product, many Utah families are relocating to Colorado to legally attain the cannabis and CBD products they need.